Lithium Ion Battery Includes:

-- High energy density: The high energy density is one of the chief advantages of lithium ion battery technology.
+High energy density: The high energy density is one of the chief advantages of lithium ion battery technology.
 With electronic equipment such as mobile phones needing to operate longer between charges while still consuming more power, there is always a need to batteries with a much higher energy density.

 - Self-discharge: One issue with many rechargeable batteries is the self discharge rate.
 Lithium ion cells is that their rate of self-discharge is much lower than that of other rechargeable cells such as Ni-Cad and NiMH forms.
-It is typically around 5% in the first 4 hours after being charged but then falls to around 1 or 2% per month.
+It is typically around 5% in the first 4 hours after being charged but then falls to a figure of around 1 or 2% per month.

 Ni-Cad cells required a periodic discharge to ensure that they did not exhibit the memory effect.
-As this does not affect lithium ion cells, this process or other similar maintenance procedures are not required.
+As this does not affect lithium ion batteries and cells.
+This process or other similar maintenance procedures are not required.

 - Variety of types available: There are several types of lithium ion cell available.
 This advantage of lithium ion batteries can mean that the right technology can be used for the particular application needed.
 Some forms of lithium ion battery provide a high current density and are ideal for consumer mobile electronic equipment.
 Others are able to provide much higher current levels and are ideal for power tools and electric vehicles.